 The fair values of the financial assets and financial liabilities included in the level 2 category above has been determined in accordance with generally accepted pricing models based on a discounted cash flow analysis, with the most significant inputs being the discount rate that reflects the credit risk of counterparties.
 There have been no transfers between level 1 and level 2 during the years.

-Valuation technique used to determine fair value:
+Valuation lochnique used in determine fair value:

-- Inputs included in Level 1 of Fair Value Hierarchy are based on prices quoted in stock exchange and/or NAV declared by the Funds.

-Inputs included in Level 2 of Fair Value Hierarchy have been valued based on inputs from banks and other recognised institutions such as FIMMDA/FEDAI. - Inputs included in Level 3 of Fair Value Hierarchy have been valued using acceptable valuation techniques such as Net Asset Value and/or Discounted Cash Flow Method.

-Note: All financial instruments for which fair value is recognised or disclosed are categorised within the fair value hierarchy described as above, based on the lowest level input that is aignificant to the fair value measurement as a whole
+Inputs included in Level 1 of Fair Value Hierarchy are based on prices quoted in stock exchange and/or NAV declared by the Funds.
+Inputs included in Level 1 of Fair Value Hierarchy have been valued Wand un fugure from banks at her reaching a data reaching and for the funds.
+Inputs included in Level 1 of Fair Value Hierarchy have been valued using acceptable value that at her reaching a contrast of a Himming and the reaching a data reaching and for Disconnect Cash How Method.
+Note: All financial instruments for which fair value is recognised or disclosed are categorised within the fair value hierarchy described as above, based on the lowest level input that is significant to the fair value measurement as a whole.

-17 Financial instruments risk management objectives and policies
+18 Financial instruments risk management objectives and policies

 The Company's financial liabilities comprise mainly of borrowings, trade and other payables.
-The Company's financial assets comprise mainly of cash and cash equivalents and other Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
+The Company's financial assets comprise mainly of cash and cash equivalents and other receivables.

+Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk primarily trade receivables and other financial assets including deposits with banks.
-The Company's exposure and credit ratings of its counterparties are continuously monitored and the aggregate value of transactions is reasonably spread amongst the counterparties.
+The Company's exposure and credit ratings of its counterparties are continuously monitored and the aggregate value of transactions is reasonably apriced annongst the counterparties.